iyzg/iyzg.github.io/_posts/2020-04-12-the-journey-continues.md

 ## Mirror, Mirror On The Wall

-> I am not in competition with anyone by myself.
+> I am not in competition with anyone but myself.
 My goal is to improve myself continuously. -Bill Gates

 It's a common adage that you should only try to beat you from yesterday, but it's a lot easier said than done.
 All the friends I've made had been doing CP for far longer, so of course I couldn't match their performance instantly.
 My mentor made USACO Plat in one season; I didn't.
 When you're surrounded by people better than you, it's tough not to use them as a point of reference for your own progress.
 I'm not arguing against being around strong competitors as it's always a sure-fire way to improve and learn at a faster pace, but comparing yourself to them can manifest into a very unhealthy mindset.
 For everyone out there also struggling with this and feeling like this is one of their biggest roadblocks, like it was for me, my advice is just to focus on the problems.
 Don't look at standings.
 Don't worry at speed.
 Devote all of your attention to whatever problem you're on and don't let that waver.
 I'd say that fixing my mentality during contests has been the sole reason for my +250 rating over the past 4 contests.
 If you have problems with focus and stress, your practice won't matter much, as you'll be completely out of form.
 Although you can try using a placebo effect through doing virtual contests and 2 hour practice sessions, the best fix to this is doing every real contest you can fit into your schedule.